About South Carolina History Day

 Contact the state coordinator at firstname.lastname@example.org.

 Does the program align with state standards?

-Yes!
-The History Day program aligns with many skills of the S.C.
-Social Studies Academic Standards, as well as from the S.C.
+Yes.
+The History Day program aligns with many skills of S.C.
+Social Studies Academic Standards, as well as from S.C.
 Teacher Standards 4.0 Rubric.
 An additional benefit to teachers are the existing materials to help incorporate History Day into the classroom.

 What are the benefits of History Day?